 If trading your funds manually every month seems like a chore, you can create automatic investments through your HSA.
 Many HSAs require that trades be at least $100 or more, so keep that in mind.

-Like an IRA or 401k, HSAs have an annual maximum contribution of $3,450 for individuals and $6,900 for families.
+Like an IRA or 401k, HSAs have an annual maximum contribution of $3,550 for individuals and $7,100 for families (for the 2020 tax year).
 If you make automatic contributions to your HSA, make sure they don’t exceed that limit or you’ll have to withdraw the excess or pay a fine.

 Withdrawals from an HSA are tax-free and can be done at any time, as long as you’re reimbursing yourself for qualified medical expenses.
 You can withdraw earnings from your HSA without paying taxes on them as well.
 That’s part of what makes the HSA a perfect investment vehicle–everything about it minimizes your tax obligation.